Project status: In progress

 The increase in fishing pressure combined with declining fish populations means that fisheries management is required to ensure future generations of anglers will have viable fishing opportunities.

-Your views will be considered and, where appropriate, incorporated into the final ACT Fisheries Management Plan: Fish Stocking 2022–2027.
-The final plan will support recreational anglers, by ensuring viable fishing opportunities remain into the future, as well as help to protect our existing fish populations.
+Your views were considered and, where appropriate, incorporated into the final ACT Fisheries Management Plan: Fish Stocking 2022–2027.
+The final plan supports recreational anglers, by ensuring viable fishing opportunities remain into the future, as well as help to protect our existing fish populations.